Lung Diseases Affecting the Interstitium

 Development of abnormal or missed heartbeats, inflammation of the covering of the heart, or heart failure.

-In some people, symptoms may begin suddenly and/or severely and subside in a short period of time.
-Others may have no outward symptoms at all, even though organs are affected.
+In some people, symptoms may begin suddenly or severely and subside in a short period.
+Others may have no outward signs, even though organs are affected.
 Still, others may have symptoms that appear slowly but last or recur over a long time.

-Idiopathic pulmonary fibrosis is a serious disease and will have a great effect on your life.
+Idiopathic pulmonary fibrosis is a severe disease that will significantly affect your life.

 Idiopathic pulmonary fibrosis (IPF) is a type of lung disease that results in scarring (fibrosis) of the lungs for an unknown reason.
-Over time, the scarring worsens, and it becomes hard to take in a deep breath, and the lungs cannot take in enough oxygen.
+Over time, the scarring worsens, it becomes hard to take in a deep breath, and the lungs cannot take in enough oxygen.

-The cause of idiopathic pulmonary fibrosis is not completely understood.
+The cause of idiopathic pulmonary fibrosis is not entirely understood.
 No one knows what causes idiopathic pulmonary fibrosis or why some people get it.
 “Idiopathic” means of unknown cause.
 Common risk factors for IPF include:

-Genetics (family history): if more than one member of your family has IPF, the disease is familial pulmonary fibrosis.
+Genetics (family history): if more than one family member has IPF, the disease is familial pulmonary fibrosis.

 Cigarette smoking: Approximately 75% of people with IPF are current or previous cigarette smokers.